AaronCWacker/Yggdrasil/README.md

 They make autobiographical remembering specific.
 They are recollectively experienced when accessed.

+## Options for a Terse Knowledge Representation Structure For Easy Understanding

 Dictionaries are represented within Python code using a minimal structure similar to RDF.
 For example in our RDF example above there are three parts, the Subject, the Predice and the Object.
 That plus an ability to compose a list of records delimited by period allows you to represent a list of records that can either be a graph or a list of N dimensions.